CiscoVE/AuditBundle/README.md

 ## License

-This bundle is under the BSD license: The license can be read in LICENSE.
+This bundle is under the BSD license: The license can be read in [LICENSE] (https://github.com/WrittenGames/AuditBundle/blob/master/LICENSE).